Add a DKIM signature (MTA mode)

 If you use PuttyGen to generate a private key with 1024 bits, the firewall doesn't add it.
 You must generate the private key with 2048 bits if you're using PuttyGen.

 Update the TXT record for the DKIM signature on the DNS server.
-Once the DNS changes propagate, the DKIM signature will take effect.
+Once the DNS changes are applied, the DKIM signature will take effect.